What is a Ridge Augmentation?

 Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
 Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is the Oral Surgery Accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed, to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
 Drs.
-Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, and Grewal may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
+Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, Grewal, Diaz, and Mendoza may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
 Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, Grewal, Diaz, and Mendoza‘s office under local anesthesia.
 Some patients may also request sedative medication in addition.